Allocating Common-Value Goods: Optimal mechanism

 \subsection{Proof sketch of Theorem \ref{thm: optimal mechanism}}

-The rigorous proof of Theorem \ref{thm: optimal mechanism} is in the Appendix.
+The formal proof of Theorem \ref{thm: optimal mechanism} is in the Appendix.
 Here, we highlight a key idea behind the proof.
-We also briefly discuss the proof of Theorem \ref{thm: optimal mechanism log-concave}.
 For expositional convenience, suppose throughout this subsection that the distribution of private signals has maximal support $\text{supp }\mF=(0,1)$.
 Relaxing this assumption complicates the proof but does not affect the main steps of the argument.